Police Stops: What to Do If You Are Pulled Over

-After you’ve pulled over to a safe spot, you might want to show the officer a few other token courtesies.
-At this point, you have little to lose and perhaps something to gain.
+After you’ve pulled over to a safe spot, you should normally turn off your engine.
+At this point, you might want to show the officer a few other token courtesies.
+You have little to lose and perhaps something to gain.

-First off, roll down your window all the way.
-You may also want to turn off the engine, place your hands on the steering wheel, and, if it’s dark, turn on your interior light.
-This will tend to allay any fears the officer may have.
-(After all, police officers are killed every day in such "ordinary" traffic-stop situations, and the officer’s approach to the vehicle is the potentially most dangerous.)
+Roll down your window all the way.
+Put out a cigarette if you have one and discard any chewing gum (within the car).
+You might also want to place your hands on the steering wheel, and, if it’s dark, turn on your interior light.
+These actions will tend to allay any fears the officer might have.
+After all, police officers have been killed in traffic-stop situations, and the officer’s approach to the vehicle is potentially the most dangerous moment.

-Don't start rummaging through your back pocket for your wallet and license, or in your glove compartment for your registration, until the officer asks you for them.
-For all the officer knows, you could be reaching for a gun.
+Also, stay in the car until and unless the officer directs you to get out.
+Finally, don’t start rummaging through your back pocket for your wallet and license, or in your glove compartment for your registration, until the officer asks you for them.
+For all the officer knows, you could be reaching for a weapon.

-Lastly, your car may also be searched if you or any occupant is arrested.
-Also, if you're arrested and your car is towed, the police may be free to make an “inventory search" afterward, even if they have no reason to suspect there is anything illegal inside.
+If you’re arrested and your car is towed, the police may generally make an “inventory search" afterward, even if they have no reason to suspect there's anything illegal inside.

 Talking to the Officer

 Being hostile has led to many a problem with police officers.
 So too has saying more than necessary.